Azure/gitops-connector/README.md

 |genre| Message category | GitSource |

-Refer to [intalation guide](#installation) for the details on configuring a list of subscribers.
+Refer to [installation guide](#installation) for the details on configuring a list of subscribers.

 ## Notification on Deployment Completion
-The GitOps connector ananlyzes the incoming from the GitOps operator messages and figures out when the deployment is finished, succesfully or not.
-It notifies on this event the CI/CD orchstrator, so the orchestrator can proceed with the CD process.
+The GitOps connector analyzes the incoming from the GitOps operator messages and figures out when the deployment is finished, successfully or not.
+It notifies on this event the CI/CD orchestrator, so the orchestrator can proceed with the CD process.

-The notifiication mechanism on deployment completion varies for different CI/CD orchestrators.
+The notification mechanism on deployment completion varies for different CI/CD orchestrators.

 ### Azure Pipelines

 An Azure CD pipeline is supposed to create a PR to the manifests repo and wait in agentless mode until the PR is merged and the GitOps operator finishes the deployment.
 It may use PR properties as a storage for the agentless task callback parameters.
-When the deployment is finished, the GitOps conector seeks the PR to the manifest repo that caused the deployment and looks for the PR's properties under the **/callback-task-id** path.
+When the deployment is finished, the GitOps connector seeks the PR to the manifest repo that caused the deployment and looks for the PR's properties under the **/callback-task-id** path.
 It expects to find a json object with the following data:

 ```
 {"taskid":"$(System.TaskInstanceId)",